The Monster of Florence: A True Story: Summary

 It recounts the authors' personal experiences while investigating the case and their experience of being subject to allegations by Italian prosecutors.
 Preston and Spezi have been outspoken critics of the tactics and theories pursued by police and prosecutors in the Monster of Florence case.

 The book is stated as being an English translation of Spezi and Preston's Italian language book, [Dolci Colline di Sangue] (Sweet Hills of Blood) published two years earlier by Preston's Italian publisher, Sonzogno in 2006.
 Spezi wrote the majority of the Italian manuscript.

 Film version

 In late 2008, film studio United Artists announced its purchase of the film rights to The Monster of Florence: a True Story.
 In 2010 the project was acquired by Fox 2000 and is in development, with George Clooney attached as producer as well as to play the role of Preston.
 However, Clooney has since dropped out of the project.

-In July of 2018, Preston announced that the director, Nikolaj Arcel, planned to start shooting in the spring of 2019.
-In June of 2021, it was announced that actor Antonio Banderas will play the role of Spezi.
+In July 2018, Preston announced that the director, Nikolaj Arcel, planned to start shooting in the spring of 2019.
+In June 2021, it was announced that actor Antonio Banderas will play the role of Spezi.
 Arcel will direct the 6-hour limited series, with scripts by Arcel and Anders Thomas Jensen.